 "Waking Life" is definitely experimental filmmaking that combines varied aspects of the craft.
 The animation of the live action is interesting and, if you can put up with the philosophical bull that sometimes spews from the characters, there are some interesting ideas put forth, too.
 But, it is not the kind of movie that is going to attract the mainstream, multiplex moviegoer.
 This isn't the kind of film that you can leave your brain at home to go see.
 Linklater requires a commitment from his audience that will garner some amusement and provoke thought, but its non-conventionality will be a turn-off to the less tolerant viewer.

 It's an interesting philosophical and artistic effort but has limited appeal for the average movie bear.
-Richard Linklater flexes his creative muscle in a unique way and I give it a B-.
+Richard Linklater flexes his creative muscle in a unique way.